Singlet state: Mathematical representations

-Similarly, for a system of two electrons it is possible to measure the total spin by applying $\left(\vec{S}_1 + \vec{S}_2\right)^2$, where $\vec{S}_1$ acts on electron 1 and $\vec{S}_2$ acts on electron 2.
+Similarly, for a system of two electrons, it is possible to measure the total spin by applying $\left(\vec{S}_1 + \vec{S}_2\right)^2$, where $\vec{S}_1$ acts on electron 1 and $\vec{S}_2$ acts on electron 2.
 Since this system has two possible spins, it also has two possible eigenvalues and corresponding eigenstates for the total spin operator, corresponding to the spin 0 and spin 1 states.

 Singlets and entangled states

-It is important to realize that particles in singlet states need not be locally bound to each other.
+Particles in singlet states do not need to be locally bound to each other.
 For example, when the spin states of two electrons are correlated by their emission from a single quantum event that conserves angular momentum, the resulting electrons remain in a shared singlet state even as their separation in space increases indefinitely over time, provided only that their angular momentum states remain unperturbed.
 In Dirac notation this distance-indifferent singlet state is usually represented as:

 The possibility of spatially extended unbound singlet states has considerable historical and even philosophical importance, since considering such states contributed importantly to the theoretical and experimental exploration and verification of what is now called quantum entanglement.
 Along with Podolsky and Rosen, Einstein proposed the EPR paradox thought experiment to help define his concerns with what he viewed as the non-locality of spatially separated entangled particles, using it in an argument that quantum mechanics was incomplete.
-In 1951 David Bohm formulated a version of the ``paradox" using spin singlet states.
+In 1951 David Bohm formulated a version of the "paradox" using spin singlet states.